 - Wrongful death

-Statistics of negligence in nursing homes indicate that 14 percent of all self-reported abuse involve neglect.
-If you suspect that a family member or someone you care for is a victim of physical, abuse or neglect in a nursing home, immediate legal assistance is crucial to stopping the abuse.
+Statistics of nursing home negligence indicate that 14 percent of all self-reported abuse involve neglect.
+If you suspect that a family member or someone you care for is a victim of physical abuse or neglect in a nursing home facility, immediate legal assistance is crucial to stopping the abuse.

-Contact Rosenberg & Gluck, LLP online or by calling (631) 451-7900 for a no cost, no obligation consultation.
-Learn about the legal remedies available to protect your loved one from further abuse and neglect.
-Preserve their rights and obtain full and fair compensation for the harm they suffered.
+Contact Rosenberg & Gluck, LLP online or by calling us for a free consultation.
+Speak with a nursing home abuse lawyer to learn about the legal process and remedies available to protect your loved one from further abuse and neglect.
+Preserve their rights and obtain full and fair financial compensation for the harm they suffered.